 Note that the algorithms described below are but a small piece of the overall task.
-In particular, since the system handles sensitive information such as people's interests, fielding the system on the Internet requires cryptographic privacy safeguards are the subject of current research and, to keep this paper short, are described elsewhere [1][3].
-The entire system, including such cryptographic safeguards, a user interface, and other necessary elements, is called Yenta; to avoid confusion, the prototype described here is called Yenta-Lite or YL for short.
+In particular, since the system handles sensitive information such as people's interests, fielding the system on the Internet requires cryptographic privacy safeguards briefly described elsewhere [1][2] and which are the subject of current research.
+Furthermore, as an initial prototype for testing the efficacy of clustering, no user interface is described.
+The entire system, including such cryptographic safeguards, a user interface, and other necessary elements, is called Yenta; to avoid confusion, the prototype piece described here is called Yenta-Lite or YL for short.